Threading vs. Waxing: Which is Better?

 Advantages:

-Eyebrow threading typically lasts between 4 to 6 weeks, depending on your hair growth, and in most cases, it outlasts traditional eyebrow waxing.
-This longer duration is largely due to the high temperature of the wax, which can weaken hair by severing it midway and pulling away only the outermost part.
+• Lasts 4 to 6 weeks, depending on your hair growth and in most cases, it will definitely last longer than a typical eyebrow wax.
+This is due to the high temperature of the wax, which is likely to sizzle your hair in half and rip off the outermost half.

 Disadvantages: